See also: Organizations

 Argos for Autism Program

 The Argos for Autism Program (AAP) is a Beyond Access service offered by the Student Disability Resource Center that provides academic, social, life skills, and career planning support to students with autism who attend the University of West Florida.
 The goal of the AAP is to enhance their college experience by providing assistance with navigating the college experience.
-Through 1:1 individualized support and guidance students receive assistance with navigating their UWF experience.
-Weekly coaching for students is provided by SDRC staff to address individual needs.
+Students receive assistance with navigating their UWF experience from the Center for Behavior Analysis.
+Weekly coaching for students is provided by Student Accessibility Resources staff to address individual needs.
 During coaching sessions, the students work with their coaches on one of the following four areas: Academic Coaching, Social & Community Involvement, Transition & Life Skills, Career Preparation.
-Contact Dr. Tina Likovetz at 850-474-2387 or email@example.com.
+Contact The UWF Center for Behavior Analysis at firstname.lastname@example.org or 850-474-2704.

 University of Idaho – Moscow, ID

 The Raven Scholars Program supports students on the autism spectrum by providing coordination of campus services, peer mentoring, social and life skills coaching, supported decision making and strategies to improve academic, social, and life skills.
 There is no cost for University of Idaho students to participate in Raven Scholars.

 The Pathways Collegiate Program is designed to help autistic students garner the support and guidance needed to adjust to campus life, earn their university degree, and make a successful transition to the workplace.
 For more information on Pathways programs, please email Brianne Jonathan at email@example.com.